Smart Sales Process Design | Start with the End in Mind

 It’s a fundamental step in looking at what is actually happening in your sales function versus what you think is happening in your sales function versus what you want to be happening.

-To find out more about the work we do with sales led organisations who are looking for scale-able growth, to introduce continuous sales improvement or who simply understand what their sales process is and what the sales metrics are versus what they should be you can check out our information on Sales Audits and Continuous Sales Improvement here.
+To find out more about the work we do with sales led organisations who are looking for scale-able growth, to introduce continuous sales improvement or who simply understand what their sales process is and what the sales metrics are versus what they should be you can check out our information on Sales Process Audit and Continuous Sales Improvement here.

-Sales process design is an ongoing task.
-No sales process is a fixed entity.
 It evolves, grows, tests scenarios, might vary depending on your niches, markets, products, services.

 But most importantly, it’s your benchmark, your control panel.